5 Most Common Red Eye Causes

 But make sure to keep the eyelid area clean with a hypochlorous acid eyelid cleanser.
 This will help prevent the spread as it is HIGHLY contagious, like stated above.
 To learn more about pink eye, click here.

 4. Bacterial Conjunctivitis

 This is often accompanied by yellow, goopy discharge.
 Eyelids are often stuck together in the morning.
-This can be treated by cleaning the eyelids better morning and night.
+This can be treated by cleaning the eyelids more thoroughly both morning and evening.

-We use Heyedrate Eyelid & Lash Cleanser both morning and night before washing your face.
-You should see an eye care practitioner for an antibiotic with severe discharge or goopiness that persists.
+We suggest using Heyedrate Lid & Lash Cleanser both in the morning and at night after washing your face.
+You should see an optometrist or ophthalmologist for an antibiotic if you've got severe discharge or goopiness that persists despite cleansing your eyelids.